csev/py4e/README.md

 At this point, you will need the "quiz unlock password" (also from Chuck) and at that point, you should be able to launch and load all the quizzes (one at a time) from the repository.
 You need to load the quiz content for every course (context) separately.
-But at least you don't have to ttype them all in.
+But at least you don't have to type them all in.

 The other two LTI tools that are required are already part of the py4e repo and in `py4e/tools` folder.